JanssenProject/jans/docs/README.md

   --op-mode {get,post,put,patch,delete}
                         Operation mode to be done --endpoint-args ENDPOINT_ARGS
-                        Arguments to pass endpoint seperated by comma.
+                        Arguments to pass endpoint separated by comma.
 For example limit:5,status:INACTIVE --schema SCHEMA       Get sample json schema
   --data DATA           Path to json data file
 ```
-We start with getting infromtation about tasks, the tasks are options of argument `--info`:
+We start with getting information about tasks, the tasks are options of argument `--info`:

 Attribute, CacheConfiguration, CacheConfigurationInMemory, CacheConfigurationMemcached, CacheConfigurationNativePersistence, CacheConfigurationRedis, ConfigurationFido2, ConfigurationJWKJSONWebKeyJWK, ConfigurationLogging, ConfigurationProperties, ConfigurationSMTP, CustomScripts, DatabaseCouchbaseConfiguration, DatabaseLDAPConfiguration, DefaultAuthenticationMethod, OAuthOpenIDConnectClients, OAuthOpenIDConnectSectorIdentifiers, OAuthScopes, OAuthUMAResources

-Let's get information for task **OAuthScopes**
+Let's get information for a task **OAuthScopes**

 ```
- /opt/jans/jans-cli/jca-cli.py --info OAuthScopes
+ /opt/jans/jans-cli/config-cli.py --info OAuthScopes

 Operation ID: get-oauth-scopes
   Description: Gets list of Scopes.
 Optionally type to filter the scope, max-size of the result and pattern can be provided.